Quantization of the Nonlinear Sigma Model Revisited: Example: The -model

 In our present approach, by working with a (regulated) quantum master equation expressed solely in terms of effective interactions, the notion of a symmetry of the quantum theory is expressed solely in terms of well-defined entities that enter into measurable quantities.
 The downside with the quantum master equation is that it consists of nonlocal effective interactions, which consist of an infinite sum of complicated Feynman diagrams.
 On the other hand, counterterms, at least at one loop, are usually easier to analyze than the effective interactions.
-Thus, while counterterms are auxiliary quantities that (as we have argued) should not play a fundamental role in the notion of symmetry, much insight can be gleaned from how symmetry constrains the form of the counterterms (as is well known).
+Thus, while counterterms are auxiliary quantities that can be argued (as above) to not play a fundamental role in the notion of symmetry, much insight can be gleaned from how symmetry constrains the form of the counterterms (as is well known).

 We carry out such an analysis at one loop for the $O(N)$-model.
 First, we set up some notation.
 Although our previous analysis was done with respect to normal coordinates about some point $p$, we could have worked with any coordinate system in which the vector fields arising from $\fh=\fh_p$ become linear vector fields.
 In the case at hand, let $p = (0,\ldots, 0,1)$ be the north pole of